Priyadarshan2000/Hacktoberfest_2k23/README.md

 🏆 🏆 **Rewards :** 🏆🏆

-You get some awesome goodies which include A limited-edition T-shirt  for **FREE!** and some stickers.
+You get some awesome goodies which include A limited-edition Tree Plant  for **FREE!**

 🤔🤔**How can you Join** :grey_question::grey_question: